 The writer actually adds another thought related to our work a few sentences after this one.
 He says we should accept and DELIGHT in the work God gives us.
 Think about your work for a minute (your work at home or in an office).
 When’s the last time it brought delight to you?

 Delight means to relish, savor or enjoy.
-Our jobs are God’s gifts to us (as the write of Ecclesiastes points out).
+Our jobs are God’s gifts to us (as the writer of Ecclesiastes points out).
 He intends us to find life in them.
 They are for our good and for the good of others.
-It’s easy, however, to get stuck in the dailiness of work and only see a mounting list of tasks to accomplish.
+It’s easy, however, to get stuck in the dailyness of work and only see a mounting list of tasks to accomplish.

 Finding joy and delight in work, having a good time in the midst of it, requires slowing down and viewing it differently.
 Think about changes you can make related to your work.

 What’s something you love to do but delegated to someone else to free up your time?
 See if you can take it back.

 What aspects of your job energize you?
 Do more of these.

 What can you do to break up the monotony?
 Can you use your breaks differently?
 Can you schedule in fun activities that reach hearts?